BT will never ask these things

 - "Unblocking" your bank account by clicking on a link

-- Immediate action to 'solve' a problem
+- Immediate/urgent action to 'solve' a problem in your relationship with BT

 Press contact